nisforrnicholas/nisforrnicholas.github.io/hackthebox/_posts/2021-12-25-archetype.md

 *(Steps on how to do so can be found from [here](https://book.hacktricks.xyz/pentesting/pentesting-mssql-microsoft-sql-server))*

-From the config file earlier, we know that the username is:
+From the config file earlier, we got the following set of credentials:

-> sql_svc

-And the password is:

-> M3g4c0rp123
+> sql_svc : M3g4c0rp123

-Also, from our nmap scan, we also know that the domain name is **ARCHETYPE**.
+Also, from our nmap scan, we also know that the domain name is:

+> ARCHETYPE

 With that, we can log into the MSSQL server: